lab-cosmo/chemiscope/docs/src/getting-started/properties.rst

 Introduction to structural properties
 =====================================

-Before we get started, we will introduce a few concepts that underlie the concept and the usage of chemiscope.
-Chemiscope is designed to help navigating *structure-property maps*, i.e. 2D or 3D representations of a set of atomic scale entities that reflect how structure influences materials properties.
+This section provides an overview of the concepts underlying the usage of chemiscope.
+The tool is designed to help navigating *structure-property maps*, which are 2d- or 3d-dimensional embeddings that reflect how variations in atomic structure influence materials properties.

-Chemiscope can work with two kinds of entities: full structures or atom-centred environments.
-A structure consists of a set of atoms, possibly representing the periodic repeat unit of an infinite structure.
-An environment consists of a set of neighbors that surround a central atom within a set cutoff radius.
-In both cases, these entities are fully defined by the position and nature of the atoms present in the structure or in the neighborhood of the environment center.
+Chemiscope works with two kinds of entities: full structures and atom-centered environments.
+A structure contains all atoms in a configuration, for example the unit cell of a crystal or the geometry of a molecule.
+An environment consists of a set of neighbors that surround a central atom within a chosen cutoff radius.
+In both cases, these entities are fully defined by the positions of the atoms and their chemical elements.

-For each structure or environment, one may have computed *properties*, e.g., the cohesive energy of a molecule, or the NMR chemical shielding of a nucleus, or *structural representations*, i.e. functions of the spatial arrangement of the atoms that achieve a description of the structure that is as complete as possible yet concise.
-Examples of such representations are for instance `atom density representations`_ or `Behler-Parrinello symmetry functions`_.
+Each structure or environment can be associated with *properties*.
+Some of these, such as energy, forces, density, or NMR shielding, represent *physical properties* that describe the system.
+Others are *structural representations* that encode the geometry itself.
+These include a wide family of descriptors, ranging from traditional hand-crafted functions, such as `Behler-Parrinello symmetry functions`_, to more recent approaches such as `SOAP`_, Atomic Cluster Expansion (`ACE`_), or latent embeddings extracted from graph neural network potentials (e.g. `PET-MAD`_).
 These representations are usually high-dimensional vectors, hard to visualize and interpret.
-For this reason, one usually applies a dimensionality reduction algorithm, such as `PCA`_, `sketch-map`_, `PCovR`_, *etc.*  The interpretation of the resulting descriptor will differ depending on both the descriptor used to represent the structures or environments and the dimensionality reduction algorithm applied.
+For this reason, it is common to apply dimensionality reduction algorithm, such as `PCA`_, `sketch-map`_, `PCovR`_, *etc.* These methods compress the descriptor into a small number of components that can be visualized on a map.
+The interpretability of the low-dimensional embedding depends both on the representation that was originally used and on the algorithm used to reduce its dimensionality.

-Chemiscope simplifies visualizing the correlations between structural representations and properties associated with structures and environments, by representing in an interactive fashion these atomic-scale entities as points on a map, and by associating these points with an explicit, 3D visualization of the structure of the material or molecule.
+Chemiscope provides an interface that links each structure or environment to a point in a reduced-dimensionality map and to a 3d-dimensional visualization of its atomic configuration.

 .. figure:: ../img/mol-to-map.*
     :width: 65 %